1.6.2 All-College Governance Standing Committees

-Before they are presented to the Academic Policies Committee, curriculum proposals need the approval of the faculty-through the appropriate school procedure-and the dean of the school.
+Before they are presented to the Academic Policies Committee, curriculum proposals need the approval of the faculty-through the appropriate school procedure-and the dean of the school, or through the Committee on College-Wide Requirements (CCR).
 The Subcommittee on Curriculum first reviews the proposals sent by the school and then recommends them to the committee as a whole.
-On all curriculum proposals of any kind, the Academic Policies Committee makes recommendations to the provost and vice president for academic affairs, who reviews and then forwards them to the president for final institutional review and approval.
+On all curriculum proposals of any kind, the Academic Policies Committee makes recommendations to the provost and vice president for educational affairs, who reviews and then forwards them to the president for final institutional review and approval.

 A schedule of meetings for the academic year will be set up early in the fall semester to ensure the most expeditious interaction between the Academic Policies Committee and the Faculty Council.

 The Subcommittee on Curriculum may need to meet more frequently than the committee as a whole, depending on the volume of submissions.

 To ensure that curricular proposals are reviewed in a timely fashion, the committee should adhere as closely as possible to the schedule prepared by the Office of the Provost and Vice President for Educational Affairs.
 Proposers should bear in mind that the Subcommittee on Curriculum may request additional information about and/or revisions of proposals.
 Such requests may influence the date on which the full Academic Policies Committee considers the proposals.